dell/omnia/docs/source/Roles/Platform/Pytorch.rst

     * Nerdctl does not support mounting directories as devices because it is not a feature of containerd (The runtime that nerdctl uses).
 Individual files need to be attached while running nerdctl.

-    * Container Network Interface should be enabled with nerdctl.

 **Deploying PyTorch**